-Although you will not receive treatment during watch and wait, there are still things you can do to improve your health and well-being.
+Although you will not receive treatment during watch and wait, there are still things you can do to improve your health and wellbeing.
+Taking control of what you can control may make you feel less anxious.

-- Learn as much as you can about your diagnosis.
-For more information, visit www.LLS.org/booklets to view all the disease and treatment booklets. - Find a hematologist-oncologist who specializes in your diagnosis and establish yourself as a patient. - Do not skip any doctor appointments or tests, even if you are feeling well. - Continue to see your primary care provider (PCP) and follow all recommended cancer and disease screenings, even those unrelated to the blood cancer diagnosis. - Maintain health insurance coverage if at all possible. - Improve your health with nutrition, exercise and other good practices, such as not smoking and cutting back on alcohol.
-For more information, visit www.LLS.org/booklets to view Healthy Behaviors. - Discuss immunizations with your healthcare team.
-Stay up-to-date on immunizations with COVID-19 boosters and yearly flu shots. - Take care of your mental health.
-Join a support group or connect with a fellow patient following watch and wait to help you work through your feelings and answer questions.
+- Learn as much as you can about your diagnosis. - Find a hematologist-oncologist who specializes in your diagnosis and establish yourself as a patient. - Do not skip any doctor appointments, even if you are feeling well. - Maintain health insurance coverage if at all possible. - Improve your health with nutrition, exercise and other good health practices, such as not smoking and cutting back on alcohol. - Take care of your mental health.
+Join a support group or connect with a fellow watch & wait patient to help you work through your feelings and answer questions.